This post contains affiliate links.

 - 1 teaspoon vanilla extract

-- 12 mini Reese's Peanut Butter Cups for topping on cake, optional
+- 12 mini Reese's Peanut Butter Cups, for topping on cake, optional

 Instructions

-- Stir in the boiling water (your batter will be very thin–that's OK!).
-Pour batter into prepared cake pans.
+- Add eggs, milk, oil and vanilla and beat on medium speed for about 2 minutes.
+Stir in the boiling water (your batter will be very thin–that's OK!).
+Pour batter into prepared cake pans.2 large eggs, 1 cup buttermilk, ½ cup oil, 2 teaspoons vanilla extract, 1 cup boiling water

 - Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool in the pan for 10 minutes; remove from pans to wire racks.
 Cool completely.

-- Once cakes have cooled, use a sharp serrated knife to cut each cake horizontally in half, so that you end up with four, thin cake rounds.
+- Torte: Once cakes have cooled, use a sharp serrated knife to cut each cake horizontally in half, so that you end up with four, thin cake rounds.

 - Use an offset spatula or butter knife to spread the frosting evenly over the outside of the cake.
 I piped swirls of extra chocolate and peanut butter frosting on top and topped with a mini Reese's peanut butter cup.
+Cover and refrigerate until ready to serve.12 mini Reese's Peanut Butter Cups

 Notes